Guide for Authors

 Submission System

-Articles should be submitted via journal's website at: AHJ.kmu.ac.ir
+Articles should be submitted via the journal's website at: AHJ.kmu.ac.ir.

 Registration and login are required to submit items online and to check the status of current submissions.